 Other Mental Health Services & Autism Resources at Open Doors Therapy

 Our San Francisco Bay Area mental health clinic focuses on supporting individuals with autistic traits (Asperger’s, high functioning autism, undiagnosed autism traits, etc.) and their families.
 More specifically, our services include individual counseling, parent counseling, and groups.
-Some of our support and educational groups include those for college students with autistic traits and those seeking college transition social skills training, neurodiverse adults, working professionals, women who identify as neurodiverse, and a support group for mother’s of children with autism, and an online parent support group.
+Some of our support and educational groups include those for college students with autistic traits and those seeking college transition social skills training, neurodiverse adults, working professionals, women who identify as neurodiverse, and a support group for mothers of children with autism, and an online parent support group.
 We also offer online group therapy in the state of California.
 If you would like more information about any of these our groups or individual counseling services, please contact Open Doors Therapy!

 Please join one of our free informational sessions or reach out to Dr. Tasha Oswald